 see: my ‘Eleanor Roosevelt’ page on this website.

 My interviews with evacuees, and document searches, have revealed emotional stories from both children and adult evacuees, regarding the actual evacuation, their five years on the British mainland, cut off from friends and family on Guernsey, and of their return to Guernsey in 1945.
 Sadly, many had difficulty bonding with their own families after such a long separation.
-I have worked with the BBC on several documentarues, and created a short evacuation film with Diane Rickerby of Bury Archives.
+I have worked with the BBC on several documentaries, and created a short evacuation film with Diane Rickerby of Bury Archives.
 I also run a community group for Guernsey evacuees in England, to enable them to share their stories with the community through school workshops, and museums.
 SEE MY COMMUNITY PROJECT PAGE FOR DETAILS

 To order my book

-‘Guernsey Evacuees: The Forgotten Evacuees of the Second World War’
+‘Guernsey Evacuees: The Forgotten Evacuees go to:

 You can contact me by filling in the ‘comment’ box at the foot of this webpage.

 Pingback: The Oral History of the the Guernsey Evacuation of 1940 « The Oral History Noticeboard

 Thanks for sharing this.
 I knew the original story and it is incredibly touching.